DryKISS/industryui.com/components/organisms/messaging/container/README.md

 # Messaging/Container

-Provides an message container where we can find different examples of messages
+Provides an message container where we can find different examples of messages.

-Feature also include messages being truncated by Height
+Feature also include messages being truncated by Height.